PerformanceEstimation/PEPit/docs/source/quickstart.rst

     matrix G, and in function values F. The dimension of G is directly related to the number of points at which the gradients are evaluated, and the differentiability of the function.

-    We encourage the user to try to call the function and subgradient the least possible.
-High dimension of G could reduce numerical precision, and make difficult the analysis of dual values.,In addition, be aware an error is returned when calling solve() if the feasible set has an empty interior.
+    We encourage the users to perform as few function and subgradient evaluations as possible.
+Indeed, high dimensional SDPs are in general more difficult to solve to high precision, and the probability of introducing difficult constraints increases (in particular, SDP solvers might not be able to deal with problems having an empty interior).

 Derive proofs and adversarial objectives